A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 Please enter a valid zip

-If living alone has become more challenging or you're looking for community, an assisted living facility may be a great choice.
-Most assisted living facilities provide various services.
-These include meals, housekeeping, and medication management.
-Amenities could include a fitness center, transportation services, and outdoor spaces to encourage health and well-being.
-They also offer social opportunities and community.
-Since loneliness can contribute to mental and physical decline,1 connections and friendships fostered in an assisted living community can be great for your health!
+If living alone has become more challenging, or you’re looking for a community and opportunities to socialize, an assisted living facility may be a great choice.
+Most assisted living facilities offer services such as dining room meals, housekeeping, and medication management.
+Some also offer amenities like fitness centers, transportation services, and outdoor spaces to encourage health and well-being.
+Some even allow pets!
+Since isolation reduces quality of life, and often health, the built-in social network provided by an assisted living community can be a powerful tool for maintaining physical and mental wellness.

 Find the Right Housing Options for You